sirjohnpenguin/grase-www-portal/files/usr/share/grase/qrimages/README.md

-folder for generates QR Code images. make it writable for apache user keep outside of /www
+folder for generates QR Code images. make it writable for apache user and keep outside of /www